SAP-samples/teched2022-DT181/exercises/ex1/README.md

 - **Application Namespace**: sap.fe.cap\
 (namespace has to match exactly for some of the subsequent exercises to work properly)

-- **Minimum SAPUI5 version**: Choose version 1.107.1\
+- **Minimum SAPUI5 version**: Choose version 1.108.0\
- (This is the minimum SAPUI5 version for some of the subsequent exercises to work properly)
+ (Minimum SAPUI5 version for some of the subsequent exercises to work properly)

 - Select **Configure Advanced Options** then **Add javasript code assist libraries to your project**